-The municipality measures all financial assets and financial liabilities after initial recognition using the
+The municipality measures all financial assets and financial liabilities after initial recognition using the amortised cost.
+All financial assets measured at amortised cost, or cost, are subject to an impairment review.

 The amortised cost of a financial asset or financial liability is the amount at which the financial asset or financial liability is measured at initial recognition minus principal repayments, plus or minus the cumulative amortisation using the effective interest method of any difference between that initial amount and the maturity amount, and minus any reduction (directly or through the use of an allowance account) for impairment or uncollectibility in the case of a financial asset.